MonaNaamani/Programming-Notes/HTML-CSS.md

 ## Notes for Later

 - We've added `height: 100vh` to the `body`... this makes the body exactly the same height as the viewport.
-To stick the footer to the bottom you will need to use flex and change the direction to column.

 this is some magical font-importing.
 you'll learn about it later.